 A. Tax is charged on the assumed gain at your highest rate of income tax.
-If you are an additional rate taxpayer the rate will be 45%.
+If you are an additional rate taxpayer, the rate will be 45% (tax year 2019/20).

-Where you have been non-UK resident for some of the time you have owned the bond, relief is available to reduce the gain so that only a proportion of the gain relevant to the period you have been UK resident is chargeable.
-Using the example above, where a bond commenced 03/09/2015.
-If the policyholder returned to the UK on 01/03/2018 the two deemed gains shown in the example above would be reduced accordingly: End of year 3 - £19,838
+Where you have been non-UK resident for some of the time you have owned the bond, relief is available to reduce the gain so that only a proportion of the gain relevant to the period you have been UK tax resident is chargeable.

+Using the example above, where a bond commenced 03/09/2015, if the policyholder returned to the UK on 01/03/2018, the two deemed gains shown in the example above would be reduced accordingly:

+End of year 3 - £19,838

 The bond has run for 1095 days of which 910 have been whilst non-resident.
-The reduction allowable is 910/1095 \ £19,838 = £16,486.
+The reduction allowable is 910/1095 £19,838 = £16,486.

-The taxable gain is therefore £19,838 - £16,486 = £3,352 End of year 4 - £22,813
+The taxable gain is therefore £19,838 - £16,486 = £3,352

+End of year 4 - £22,813

-The bond has run for 1460 days of which 910 have been whilst non-resident.
-The reduction allowable is 910/1460 \ £22,813 = £14,219.
+The bond has run for 1460 days, of which 910 have been whilst non-resident.
+The reduction allowable is 910/1460 £22,813 = £14,219.

-The taxable gain is therefore £22,813 - £14,219 = £8,594
+The taxable gain is therefore £22,813 - £14,219 = £8,594.

-Q. DOES THE DEEMED GAINS TAX CHARGE APPLY ON DEATH, SURRENDER OR MATURITY?
+Q DOES THE DEEMED GAINS TAX CHARGE APPLY ON DEATH, SURRENDER OR MATURITY?

-A. The deemed gains tax charge does not apply on death, surrender or maturity of the policy; however a 'chargeable event tax charge' may apply in these situations.
-If you have already paid tax on any deemed gains, you will receive a credit for tax paid on the deemed gain therefore potentially reducing any gain made.
+A. The deemed gains tax charge does not apply on death, surrender or maturity of the bond.
+However, a 'chargeable event tax charge' may apply in these situations.
+If you have already paid UK tax on any deemed gains, you will receive a credit for tax paid on the deemed gain - therefore potentially reducing any gain made.

-Q. HOW IS THE DEEMED GAINS TAX CHARGE PAID?
+Q.HOW IS THE DEEMED GAINS TAX CHARGE PAID?

-A. You are responsible for any personal tax reporting and tax liability in relation to your bond required by the relevant tax authorities (not just in the UK).
+A. You are responsible for any personal tax reporting and tax liability in relation to your bond as required by the relevant tax authorities (not just in the UK).
 Your country of residence can affect how your bond is taxed, and you should seek professional tax advice to ensure you understand your personal liabilities.

-If you are now a UK resident, the gain(s) on your bond should be declared each year in your self-assessment tax return under the section 'Gains on Foreign Life Insurance Policies'.
-If you haven't previously declared a tax charge whilst you have been resident in the UK, you should contact HMRC's self-assessment helpline to discuss how you arrange late payment of any tax due.
+If you have a UK address or plan to have a UK address and become UK tax resident, the gains on your bond should be declared each year in your self-assessment tax return under the section 'Gains on Foreign Life Insurance Policies'.

+If you haven't previously declared a tax charge whilst you have been tax resident in the UK, you should contact Her Majesty's Revenue & Customs (HMRC) self-assessment helpline to discuss how you arrange late payment of any tax due.

-Q. IS THERE ANYTHING I CAN DO TO REDUCE OR ELIMINATE THIS TAX CHARGE IN THE FUTURE?
+Q.IS THERE ANYTHING I CAN DO TO REDUCE OR ELIMINATE THIS TAX CHARGE IN THE FUTURE?